-Four POW camps were set up in the former British colony: Ma Tau Chung, Argyle Street, North Point and Sham Shui Po.
-Ma Tau Chung was a camp for “undesirables,” or Indian soldiers who refused to join the Japanese army, as well as marginalized people who were undocumented or had no legal status.
+Ma Tau Chung, for example, was a camp for “undesirables,” or Indian soldiers who refused to join the Japanese army, as well as marginalized people who were undocumented or had no legal status.
 The camp on Argyle Street was initially for British, Canadian and Indian soldiers, but it was later reserved for officers starting in 1942.
-North Point and Sham Shui Po received the most captured Canadians during the war.
+North Point and Sham Shui Po received the most captured Canadians during the war and that’s where they spent most of the war… if they were not moved in Japan, that is.
+However, in both camps, conditions were more than pitiful for the imprisoned men.

 Conditions in the camps

 Some prisoners in Hong Kong were forced into labour and had to rebuild the Kai Tak airport.
-Their task was to remove an ancient burial hill using only shovels and traditional baskets suspended from a pole and balanced on their bony shoulders.
+Their task was to remove an ancient burial hill using only their hands, shovels and traditional baskets suspended from a pole and balanced on their bony shoulders.
 Many men could not do the work, especially because they were chronically malnourished.
-Conditions at the different sites frequently included brutal treatment, and Canadians reported many abuses.
+Conditions at the different sites frequently included brutal treatment, and Canadians reported many abuses from the guards.
 For example, guards often rifle-butted their inmates, breaking their bones and teeth.
 Slapping and humiliation were also common practices.
 For example, Japanese guards would tie prisoners naked to stakes for hours or days in all types of weather.
 As the prisoners were already in poor health, many did not survive the ordeal.

 Stanley Internment Camp